Procedures for when One Leaves Engineering, Technology or EVPRP/DP

 There are many reasons why a supervisor might need access to an ex-employee's files, but HR places restrictions on a supervisor's ability to request access to an employee's files.

 If the person is still an active employee of the University, the easiest option is to obtain permission from the person.
-Failing this, the request has to be approved by both the Director of ECN as well as the Head of the School or the Dean.
+Failing this, the request has to be approved by both the Executive Director of ECN as well as the Head of the School or the Dean.
 It also helps if a specific file or files are requested by name, thereby making the process easier.

-If the person is no longer an active employee, then the supervisor can request permission from the ex-employee and have him/her forward such permission into the appropriate work queues.
-If the ex-employee is not reachable, access to the files is still possible, but contingent upon the approval of the Director of ECN.
+If the person is no longer an active employee, then the supervisor can request permission from the ex-employee and have them forward such permission into the appropriate work queues.
+If the ex-employee is not reachable, access to the files is still possible, but contingent upon the approval of the Executive Director of ECN.

 Please note that some categories of files may still not be released if it appears that they contain personal information.
 These require far more stringency, and are dealt with on a case-by-case basis.
-Again, the easiest method is to obtain email permission from the ex-employee, or the Director of ECN as well as the Head or Dean.
+Again, the easiest method is to obtain email permission from the ex-employee, or the Executive Director of ECN as well as the Head or Dean.

 RIF Status?
 Employee terminations?